 Tenancy by entirety (TBE) is a way for married couples to hold equal interest in a property as well as survivorship rights, which keep their property out of probate.
-It’s not 50/50 ownership.
-With TBE, each spouse owns 100% of the property.
+It's not 50/50 ownership.
+With TBE, both spouses own 100% of the property.

 How Does Tenancy By Entirety Work?

-With both spouses having full ownership of the property under TBE, neither one can sell their share of the property or, in some states, place a lien against the property without mutual consent.
-Creditors cannot go after the property if only one spouse is sued for unpaid debt.
+With both spouses having full ownership of the property under TBE, neither can sell their share of the property or, in some states, place a lien against the property without mutual consent.
+Creditors can’t go after the property if only one spouse is sued for unpaid debt.

 When one spouse passes away, the surviving spouse becomes the only owner of the property.
-The property doesn’t need to go through probate for this to happen, it happens automatically.
-It bypasses any heirs of the deceased spouse and the property cannot be included in estate plans, anyway.
-It’s important to note, skipping probate only happens when the first spouse dies.
-The property will go through probate when the second spouse passes or both spouses pass at the same time.
+The property doesn’t need to go through probate for this to happen, as it happens automatically.
+It bypasses any heirs of the deceased spouse, and the property can’t be included in estate plans, anyway.
+It’s important to note that skipping probate only happens when the first spouse dies.
+The property will go through probate when the second spouse passes away or both spouses pass at the same time.

 Elements Of Tenancy By Entirety Ownership

-There are five requirements that are commonly required for TBE ownership.
+Five requirements are commonly mandatory for TBE ownership: